ndcharles/ndcharles.github.io/_pages/about.md

 I currently work as a Data Analyst ~~and an acting Product Manager~~.
 I often create email newsletters and online resources for our company's blog.

 In my own time I am a homeschool teacher for Common Entrance pupils and every other things (albeit in tech).
-I design [WordPress websites](https://opendiari.com/thatbros), [write quick tech articles](https://opendiari.com), and read daily about tech and growth marketing.
+I design [WordPress websites](https://opendiari.com/thatbros), [write quick tech articles](https://opendiari.com), teach kids to code in Scratch, and read daily about tech and growth marketing.

 All of my writings on [data science]({{site.baseurl}}/categories.html#data), [products]({{site.baseurl}}/categories.html#product) and [tech_life]({{site.baseurl}}/categories.html#tech) can be found under the **Articles section**.
 My data science portfolio is at the **Portfolio section** (or just go [here](https://ndcharles.github.io/data_portfolio).)
 If you want to see all of the wonderful projects I’ve worked on (and still working on), head over to the **Projects section**.